 Employment Outlook and Salary Information

-The BLS states that the job outlook for telecommunications equipment installers and repairers is expected to grow 4% from 2012 to 2022, which is slower than average compared to all other occupations.
-These professionals make a mean annual salary of $54,630 as of May 2014, according to the BLS.
+The BLS states that the job outlook for telecommunications equipment installers and repairers is expected to decline 4% from 2014 to 2024, which is obviously slower than average compared to all other occupations.
+These professionals make a mean annual salary of $54,510 as of May 2015, according to the BLS.

 Continuing Education Information